Parameters

 Using Parameters in Event Conditions

-When using parameters to define advanced expressions for event conditions, you can use them with functions in the StreamSets expression language or by themselves.
+When using parameters to define advanced expressions for event conditions, you can use them with functions in the IBM StreamSets expression language or by themselves.
 For example:

 ${str:contains(FROM_STATUS, "ACTIVE")}